react-dnd/react-dnd/packages/documentation/docs/01 Top Level API/DropTarget.md

 * **`canDrop(props, monitor)`**: Optional.
 Use it to specify whether the drop target is able to accept the item.
 If you want to always allow it, just omit this method.
 Specifying it is handy if you'd like to disable dropping based on some predicate over `props` or `monitor.getItem()`. *Note: You may not call `monitor.canDrop()` inside this method.*

-**The spec offers no methods to handle enter or leave events by purpose.** Instead, return the result of `monitor.isOver()` call from your *collecting function*, so that you can use `componentWillReceiveProps` or `componentDidUpdate` React hooks to process the entering and the leaving events in your component.
+**The spec offers no methods to handle enter or leave events by purpose.** Instead, return the result of `monitor.isOver()` call from your *collecting function*, so that you can use the `componentDidUpdate` React hook to process the entering and the leaving events in your component.
 You may also check `monitor.isOver({ shallow: true })` if don't want the nested drop targets to count.

 #### Specification Method Parameters